coronalabs/corona-docs/markdown/api/library/native/newMapView.markdown

 Google now requires you to provide an API key to use maps on Android.
 You can get an [API key here](https://developers.google.com/maps/documentation/javascript/get-api-key).

-You will need Corona [daily build 3387](https://developer.coronalabs.com/downloads/daily-builds/) or later to provide the API key.

 </div>
 </div>